Search the Site with

 Shortly after graduation, Ford enlisted in the Navy.
 He completed basic training at the Naval Training Center, San Diego, California, and received orders to report to the Naval Station, Adak, Alaska.
 He reported aboard the destroyer USS JAMES E. KYES (DD 787) where he served as a Gunner's Mate until the end of his enlistment in 1963.

 Petty Officer Ford reenlisted in 1965 and served at the Naval Station, Long Beach, California.
-In 1966, he was transferred to the Naval Support Activity, Danang, Republic of Vietnam, where he was ordered to report aboard the USS GEORGE K. MACKENZIE (DD 836).
+In 1966, he was transferred to the Naval Support Activity, Danang, Republic of Vietnam, where he was ordered to report aboard the USS GEORGE K. MacKENZIE (DD 836).
 Following completion of his tour aboard MACKENZIE, Ford was subsequently transferred to the USS HENDERSON (DD 785) where he remained until the end of his second enlistment in 1967.

 Later that year Ford reenlisted for the second time at the Naval Receiving Station, San Francisco, California.
 He was ordered to the Naval Amphibious Base, Coronado, California for River Patrol Craft Training.
 Following completion of training in 1968, Petty Officer Ford was directed to report to the Naval Support Activity, Saigon, Republic of Vietnam.
 He was assigned to Task Force 116, River Squadron 5, in 1968.